MadLittleMods/zig-ocr-mnist-k-nearest-neighbors/README.md

 We're using K-nearest neighbors to classify the images which is the simplest way we can compare our test sample against our training samples.
-Basically it takes our test sample image and compares it to all the training samples and finds the closest match (yes, it is inneficient and slow with a lot of training samples).
+Basically it takes our test sample image and compares it to all the training samples and finds the closest match (yes, it is inefficient and slow with a lot of training samples).

 Basically a Zig rewrite following this tutorial by Vlad Harbuz from @clumsycomputer: https://www.youtube.com/watch?v=vzabeKdW9tE.